 The best customer relationship management (CRM) software makes it simpler and easier to manage customer communications, support, and sales, in a single platform.

-Customer relations has become an essential part of business operations, especially in a social media world where reputations can make or break according to your customer experiences.
+This is especially important as customer relations has become an essential part of business operations, especially in a social media world where reputations can make or break according to your customer experiences.

 That means needing to be able to clearly communicate with customers through different channels, whether by phone, email, text, or social posts directly.
 Additionally, there's also a need to record all interactions to be clear on a customer's history.

-Yet for all this, CRM software doesn't have to be complex or expensive, and there are software providers out there who can provide some limited form of CRM for free, especially to help you try out their system and make sure it works for you.
+Yet for all this, CRM software doesn't have to be complex or expensive, and there are software providers out there who can provide some limited form of CRM for free, to help you try out their system and make sure it works for you.

 HubSpot CRM stands out immediately for its pricing model.
 There are no unusably limited 'free' plans, no vast matrix of other accounts to browse – instead the core CRM is entirely free, and you only pay if you need to add extra sales or marketing modules.

 That's an appealing prospect when budgets are tight, and HubSpot handles the CRM basics reasonably well.
 You're able to build contact and company databases, log emails, assign tasks and track deals, and the system supports as many users and as much storage space as you need (up to a limit of 1 million contacts and companies.)